Planning how to spend money

 Money planning Money planning Money planning Money planning

-This lesson contains content from a lesson that was previously titled Banking and budgeting basics.
+This lesson contains content from a lesson that was previously titled Banking and budgeting basics - find out about the updates here

 The Planning how to spend money lesson focuses on introducing pupils to a range of topics linked to spending money including understanding the value of money, identifying the difference between needs and wants, using a budget and making purchases.
 Pupils will be asked to take income and expenditure into account to create a budget and plan purchases.